Low-Dimensional Reduction Theory for Populations of Globally Coupled Phase Oscillators with Multiharmonic Coupling: A Method Based on OPUC Theory

-In this paper, we have shown, both theoretically and numerically, that low-dimensional reduction based on OPUC theory is useful for approximating the dynamics of populations of globally coupled phase oscillators with multiharmonic coupling.
-A promising direction for future research based on the present study is application to globally coupled populations of more general limit-cycle oscillators.
-For coupling functions obtained through phase reduction, approximations that use not only the fundamental harmonic but also the second and third harmonics should be highly effective for capturing the dynamics of the original system.
-Although we have focused here on the case of Kuramoto–Sakaguchi-type coupling, it would be interesting to investigate whether the method developed in this paper can also be applied to the Winfree model \cite{WINFREE1967,Gallego2017} and the theta-neuron model \cite{Luke2013}, which involve more general interactions.
-Furthermore, higher-order interaction models obtained through higher-order phase reduction \cite{Leon2019} are often multiharmonic, and the method developed here is therefore also expected to be highly useful in the study of such higher-order interaction models.
+In this paper, we have shown, both theoretically and numerically, that the low-dimensional reduction based on OPUC theory provides a highly accurate approximation to the dynamics of populations of globally coupled phase oscillators with multiharmonic coupling.
+This theory gives a low-dimensional reduction to a dynamical system on a finite-dimensional manifold represented by Bernstein–Szegő measures, and substantially generalizes the low-dimensional reduction based on the OA ansatz to populations of phase oscillators with arbitrary multiharmonic coupling.
+Unlike the conventional OA ansatz, however, the reduction is approximate in the case of multiharmonic coupling.
+This low-dimensional reduction may provide a powerful theoretical foundation for understanding the effects of multiharmonic coupling on collective behavior.
+Indeed, the numerical simulations presented in this paper confirm that the low-dimensional reduction captures complex nonequilibrium dynamics such as collective chaos and breathing phenomena well, where multiharmonic coupling plays an important role.

+Furthermore, the theory developed here is also expected to be highly useful in studies of higher-order interactions in populations of coupled oscillators.
+This is because phase-oscillator models with higher-order interactions are known to arise through higher-order phase reduction \cite{Leon2019}, and the resulting models have multiharmonic coupling in many cases.
+Although we have focused here on the case of Kuramoto–Sakaguchi-type coupling, it would be interesting to investigate whether this theory can also be applied to models with more general interactions, including the Winfree model \cite{WINFREE1967,Gallego2017} and the theta-neuron model \cite{Luke2013}.
 Finally, the present study has shown that OPUC theory can play a significant role in coupled oscillator systems.
-Although OPUC theory has broad applications in the mathematical sciences \cite{simon20051}, its applications to coupled oscillator systems still appear to be largely unexplored.
-Accordingly, further theoretical developments concerning OPUC theory and coupled oscillator systems are highly anticipated. \beginsupplement
+Further theoretical developments concerning the connection between OPUC theory and coupled oscillator systems are highly anticipated.